Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

 4. Drop Duplicate Data
    At this stage, data is first identified to detect the existence of duplicate data.
 Once duplicate data is found, it is deleted to prevent bias in the data and maintain data consistency and quality.

-5. Mismatch Data Handling
+5. Mismatch Data Handling, after obtaining the data summary

+ In this process, after obtaining the data summary, inaccurate or irrelevant data are removed (dropped) because they can negatively affect the performance of the machine learning model.
+For example, in the Cylinder column, there are mismatched or unrealistic values such as cars with 1, 2, 9, or 14 cylinders, as well as car prices below 500, which are considered invalid and therefore excluded from the datas

 6. Encoding

    This part of the process transforms categorical data into numerical data facilitate model training.
 In addition, numerical data is required for modelling.
 In this project, the encoding methods used are One Hot Encoder, which converts categories into binary representations so that the data can be used effectively by machine learning models.

-10. Split the Training Data and Test Data
+7. Split the Training Data and Test Data

+    In this section, train data and test data are split using the sklearn train_test_split library to split dependent data and independent data, which are then processed

 ## Modelling